-The chronic liver disease and cirrhosis death rate in this service area is 41.6 per 100,000 among Al/ANs.
-This rate is higher than the rate of 9.5 per 100,000 people in the general population.
+The chronic liver disease and cirrhosis death rate in all UIHO service areas combined is 21.6 per 100,000 among Al/ANs.
+This rate is notably higher than the rate of 9.2 per 100,000 people in the general population.
 This difference is statistically significant.

-The alcohol-induced death rate among Al/AN in this service area (36.5 per 100,000) also is higher than the rate in the general population (8.5 per 100,000).
+The alcohol-induced death rate among Al/AN in all UIHO service areas combined (16.4 per 100,000) also is notably higher than the rate in the general population (5.9 per 100,000).
 This difference is statistically significant.